Fact check: The first Republican presidential debate of the 2024 election – KION546

 -From CNN’s Ella Nilsen

-With the economy as one of the main topics on the forefront of voters’ minds, South Carolina Sen. Tim Scott aimed to make a case for Republican policies, misleadingly suggesting they left the US economy in record shape before Biden took office.
+With the economy as one of the main topics on the forefront of voters’ minds, Scott aimed to make a case for Republican policies, misleadingly suggesting they left the US economy in record shape before Biden took office.

 “There is no doubt that during the Trump administration, when we were dealing with the COVID virus, we spent more money,” Scott said.
 “But here’s what happened at the end of our time in the majority: we had low unemployment, record low unemployment, 3.5% for the majority of the population, and a 70-year low for women.
 African Americans, Hispanics, and Asians had an all-time low.”

-Note: CORRECTION: This story has been updated to reflect that Mike Pence was a congressman at the time he voted in favor of the Budget Control Act of 2011.